MauroDataMapper/mdm-core/.github/ISSUE_TEMPLATE/report-a-system-error.md

 # Description

-A clear and concise description of what the bug is.
+A clear and concise description of what happened and what you were trying to do.

 # Steps to reproduce